jadsaad06/Discord-Server-Remake/README.md

 You can either generate a user as an admin to fill up the channel/server, or you can end the program and create a user, then join the desired channel.

 Now you can interact with users on the server!
 I have included the text files in the submission, but if you'd like to test, remove the files and generate new ones using the program!

+If using pytest, clear all text files for the tests to pass.